 Mundane Fantastic: Very few of the people he interacts with are particularly surprised by a Talking Animal.
 However, this is probably just due to exposure, since several characters are very surprised when he starts talking.

 The Deuteragonist of Season 2, a half-Japanese, half-Russian schoolgirl.
 Her father is a scientist studying ME and her brother is a Contractor; her mother is a photographer who moved to Japan eight years ago.
 She gets pulled into the plot because of attempts to capture her twin and winds up hanging around Hei.
-In the third episode, she develops the Contractor ability to summon an anti-tank rifle and wield it easily despite its size.

 Half-Human Hybrid: Like Hei, she has Contractor powers while retaining human emotions/morals.
 Unlike him though, she does have a Remuneration and temporarily loses those emotions/morals when her powers activate.